 2# Rincón del Mar: Friendliest Beach Town

-I would say Rincón del Mar is Colombian’s best-kept secret.
+I would say Rincón del Mar is Colombia’s best-kept secret.

 You can try carimañolas and empanadas for breakfast.
 It’s a delicious Colombian meal.
 The sight of fishers returning to the coast with their boats filled with fish is thrilling.

 - How to get there: 2h30 bus to San Onofre and then a 30-min car drive

 - Best hotel: Dos Aguas